CodePushGo/website/src/content/blog/en/capacitor-community-forums-for-plugin-developers.md

 To foster a helpful and respectful community, keep these rules in mind:

 -   **Be respectful**: Treat everyone with courtesy.
--   **Stay focused**: Keep discussions related to [Capacitor plugin development](https://capgo.app/blog/capacitor-comprehensive-guide/).
+-   **Stay focused**: Keep discussions related to [React Native plugin development](https://capgo.app/blog/capacitor-comprehensive-guide/).
 -   **Avoid duplicate posts**: Search the forum before starting a new thread.
 -   **Follow up**: Mark solutions as accepted and update your threads with resolutions.
 -   **Be patient**: Remember that members may be in different time zones.